linux-kernel-labs/linux/Documentation/labs/introduction.rst

 times in the database.

 Cscope can also be used as stand-alone, but it is more useful when combined with an editor.
-To use cscope with Vim, it is necessary to install both packages and add the following lines to the file :file:`.vimrc` (the machine in the lab already has the settings):
+To use cscope with :command:`vim`, it is necessary to install both packages and add the following lines to the file :file:`.vimrc` (the machine in the lab already has the settings):